awsdocs/amazon-s3-developer-guide/doc_source/WebsiteEndpoints.md

 Instead of accessing the website using an Amazon S3 website endpoint, you can use your own domain registered with Amazon Route 53 to serve your content—for example, `example.com`\.
 You can use Amazon S3 with Route 53 to host a website at the root domain\.
 For example, if you have the root domain `example.com` and you host your website on Amazon S3, your website visitors can access the site from their browser by entering either `http://www.example.com` or `http://example.com`\.

-For an example walkthrough, see [Example: Setting Up a Static Website Using a Custom Domain Name Registered with Route 53](website-hosting-custom-domain-walkthrough.md)\.
+For an example walkthrough, see [Configuring a Static Website Using a Custom Domain Registered with Route 53](website-hosting-custom-domain-walkthrough.md)\.

 ## Key Differences Between a Website Endpoint and a REST API Endpoint<a name="WebsiteRestEndpointDiff"></a>